 So the Shirui Lily Festival is back again and I also sure more people will finally hear about Ukhrul this time.
 Hardly anyone knew about either the place or the flower until recently.
 But the first edition of the festival drew some crowd and resulted in a bit of media exposure.
-So, I think it is a good time to write a Ukhrul guide as the next edition is scheduled for the 24-28th April.
+So, I think it is a good time to write a Ukhrul Guide covering the festival as well as the stuff beyond the festivities.

 I personally visited Ukhrul last year in September as a part of my Manipur trip.
 It was mostly affected by excessive rains and I could not do much.
 So, I am planning to go again, this time during the fest.
 But since I have already been there once, I am writing this short guide to help the ones who are planning to visit.